Contents

-As the Government announces proposals to ban disposable vapes and introduce new vaping regulations, concerns around the illicit vaping market are on the rise.
-A significant number of illicit vapes are already being sold illegally throughout the UK and a ban on popular flavours or vaping devices may result in consumers looking to unregulated devices.
+Concerns around the illicit vaping market are on the rise, as a significant number of illicit vapes are already being sold illegally throughout the UK, and there are fear that should new vaping restrictions be brough in this could result in consumers looking to unregulated devices.

 These unregulated vapes not only pose safety risks, they are also related to the sale of vaping products to minors.
 It is essential that more attention is given to the cracking down on counterfeit vapes.